kenballus/smtp-garden/images/james/README.md

 - `root` processor immediately passes valid mail to the `transport` processor.
 These names appear to be mandatory.
 - `transport` removes MIME headers (also mandatory), then tries to match it to one of several mailets.
 - Local user addresses match mailet class RecipientIsLocal.
 Two sequential mailets first save the email to file repository, then save it to a mailbox, respectively.
+  - Note: Maildir support was previously deprecated.
+See james-maildir image for that capability.
 - If the hostname is local but the username is not recognized, the message is immediately rejected by the SMTP server (i.e. upon receipt of an invalid RCPT).
 - Addresses to unknown domains (non-SMTP garden hosts) match the custom matcher `not-relay-to-peer`, and are shunted to the `ToFallback` processor.
 This goes to echo via \<gateway\>.
 - Addresses to SMTP garden hosts ("peers") match the custom matcher `relay-to-peer`, and are shunted to the `ToPeer` processor.
 James attempts to identify these hosts via docker DNS.
 MX lookup will fail, but James should then succeed with the A record.